-(in thousands) Actual ı Pro Forma (1) o Forma As djusted (2)(3) Cash and cash equivalents \$ 24,990 \$ 24,990 \$ 92,223 Working capital (4) 27,824 27,824 95,774 Total assets (5) 40,881 40,881 107,163 Long-term debt 44,201 44,201 44,201 Convertible preferred stock warrant liability 16,091 Convertible preferred stock 105,235 Accumulated deficit (139,111) (139,111) (139,111) Total stockholders' equity (deficit) (134,553) (13,227) 53,773
+As of December 31, 2018 As of March 31, 2019 19 (in thousands) Actual Actual F Pro Forma (1) Pro Forma As Adjusted (2)(3) Cash and cash equivalents \$ 24,990 \$ 15,509 \$ 127,440 \$ Working capital (4) 27,824 18,260 131,394 Total assets 40,881 38,668 148,014 Long-term debt 44,201 44,597 44,597 Convertible preferred stock warrant liability 16,091 31,803 - Convertible preferred stock 105,235 105,265 Accumulated deficit (139,111) (163,269) (163,269) Total stockholders' equity (deficit) (134,553) (158,074) 89,543

-- (1) Reflects (i) the conversion of all of our outstanding shares of convertible preferred stock into an aggregate of 21,233,190 shares of our common stock, (ii) the automatic net exercise of outstanding warrants to purchase shares of convertible preferred stock and common stock into shares of common stock upon completion of this offering, at the assumed initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus and the reclassification of our convertible preferred stock warrant liability to stockholders' equity (deficit), and (iii) the filing and effectiveness of our amended and restated certificate of incorporation, in each case, immediately upon completion of this offering. - (2) Reflects the pro forma adjustments described in footnote 1 above and the sale and issuance of 4,687,500 shares of common stock by us in this offering, based upon the assumed initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, net of actual payments of offering expenses of \$233,000 as of December 31, 2018. - (3) A \$1.00 increase (decrease) in the assumed initial public offering price of \$16.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$4.4 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, and without taking into effect the impact of the share price on the number of common stock shares being issued from the automatic net exercise of all warrants.
-Similarly, an increase (decrease) of 1.0 million shares in the number of shares of common stock offered would increase (decrease) each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$14.9 million, assuming the initial public offering price remains the same, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-The pro forma information discussed above is illustrative only and will be adjusted based on the actual initial public offering price, the number of shares we sell and other terms of this offering that will be determined at pricing. - (4) We define working capital as current assets less current liabilities.
-Pro forma as adjusted working capital reflects the pro forma adjustments described in footnote 2 above and an adjustment to reflect the payment of accrued offering expenses of \$717,000 as of December 31, 2018. - (5) Pro forma as adjusted total assets reflects the pro forma adjustments described in footnote 2 above and the adjustment to reclass offering expenses of \$950,000 included in other assets as of December 31, 2018 against the net proceeds.
+(1) Reflects (i) the conversion of all of our outstanding shares of convertible preferred stock into an aggregate of 21,238,105 shares of our common stock in connection with the completion of our initial public offering, (ii) the cash exercise and automatic net exercise of outstanding warrants to purchase shares of convertible preferred stock and common stock into shares of common stock upon completion of our initial public offering, at the initial public offering price of \$20.00 per share, and the reclassification of our convertible preferred stock warrant liability to stockholders' equity (deficit), (iii) the sale and issuance of 6,000,000 shares of common stock by us in our initial public offering, based upon the initial public offering price of \$20.00 per share, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, and (iv) the filing and effectiveness of our amended and restated certificate of incorporation immediately upon completion of our initial public offering.

+(2) Reflects the proforma adjustments described in footnote 1 above and the sale and issuance of shares of common stock by us in this offering, based upon an assumed public offering price of \$ per share, which is the closing price of our common stock on the Nasdaq Stock Market on , 2019, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

+(3) A \$1.00 increase (decrease) in the assumed public offering price of \$ per share, which is the closing price of our common stock on the Nasdaq Stock Market on , 2019, would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, an increase (decrease) of 1.0 million shares in the number of shares of common stock offered would increase (decrease) each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming the public offering price remains the same, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, an increase (decrease) of 1.0 million shares in the number of shares of common stock offered would increase (decrease) each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming the public offering price remains the same, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+The pro forma information discussed above is illustrative only and will be adjusted based on the actual public offering price, the number of shares we sell and other terms of this offering that will be determined at pricing.

+(4) We define working capital as current assets less current liabilities.